What you'll find on this page

 - Your child will have a bandage over their incision.
 The dressing should be inspected after 24 hours.
 Your doctor will advise you when it is okay to remove the bandage.

-- Follow-up care is a critical part of your child’s treatment.
+- Follow-up care is an important part of your child’s treatment.
 Make sure you attend all the appointments, and call your doctor if your child is having any problems.

 Take this opportunity to help your child get ready for the upcoming visits to their audiologist and speech therapist, if necessary.